ideatrace-ai/smartdocs/README.md

 ## Overview

 The core philosophy of SmartDocs is "local-first."
 Your data is processed on your own hardware without being sent to third-party cloud services.
-The system listens for an audio file, processes it through an asynchronous pipeline, and saves a detailed, structured JSON document into your local database.
+The system listens for an audio file, processes it through an asynchronous pipeline, and generates a structured Markdown requirements document saved to your local filesystem.

 ### Features

 -   **Local-First Processing**: All processing, from transcription to AI analysis, happens on your machine.
 -   **Event-Driven Architecture**: Built on a robust, scalable architecture using RabbitMQ for asynchronous job processing.
--   **AI-Powered Filtering**: A "Gatekeeper" worker uses a lightweight LLM to quickly discard irrelevant audio (e.g., music, non-technical conversations).
+-   **AI-Powered Filtering**: A "Gatekeeper" worker uses a lightweight LLM to quickly discard irrelevant audio (e.g., music, noise).
--   **High-Quality Transcription**: Utilizes a local Whisper.cpp model for accurate speech-to-text conversion.
+-   **Multilingual Transcription**: Utilizes Whisper for accurate speech-to-text conversion with support for multiple languages.
--   **Intelligent Analysis**: A powerful LLM analyzes the transcription to identify action items, features, and bug fixes, structuring them into a formal document.
+-   **Intelligent Analysis**: A powerful LLM analyzes the transcription to generate professional Software Requirements Specification (SRS) documents.
+-   **Markdown Output**: Generates well-structured, readable Markdown documents instead of raw JSON.
+-   **Document Download**: Download generated requirements documents via a dedicated API endpoint.
 -   **Processing Cache**: Avoids re-processing by caching results based on the audio file's hash.
 -   **Status Tracking**: An API endpoint allows you to monitor the real-time status of your processing job.